aktersnurra/text-recognizer/README.md

 (TODO: Not working atm, needed for GTN loss function)

 ## Todo
-- [ ] patchgan loss FIX THIS!!
-LOOK AT TAMING TRANSFORMER, MORE SPECIFICALLY SEND LAYER AND COMPUTE COEFFICIENT
-- [ ] Get VQVAE2 to work and not get loss NAN
 - [ ] Local attention for target sequence
 - [ ] Rotary embedding for target sequence
 - [ ] Tests